 Among this trick acknowledgement of mechanical birds

-with clocks and keys and stops to check their slow grinding,
+with clocks keys and stops to check their slow grinding,

-flicking its lazy tail against stiffened wedges of lemon rind,
+flicking its lazy tail against stiff slivers of lemon rind,

-once sending lethargic ripples across a surface of gin.
+that once sent lethargic ripples across a surface of gin.

-An old curiosity shop of infinite Dickensian depth,
+This old curiosity shop is of infinite Dickensian depth,

 where you never quite reach the old stuffed bear,